takinabradley/curriculum/javascript/organizing_your_javascript_code/prototypical_inheritance.md

 Here we use Object.assign and:

 - Provide it a target object created using `Object.create`.
-That means the target object is now an object who's prototype object is `lightbulb`
+That means the target object is now an empty object who's prototype object is `lightbulb`
-- Provide it with a source object containing the additional information we want on `blueLightBulb`
+- Provide it with a source object containing the additional information we want to assign to `blueLightBulb`
+- The properties of the source object get copied to the target object, and we now have a blue 'lightbulb' object.

 Finally, imagine we don't want just a simple variant of the base object `lightbulb`, but we want to create a new, but similar type of object with it.
 Perhaps an RGB lightbulb that allows us to change it's color whenever we want with a convenient method.